Tourism and Events Management (TOUR)

 430 Tourism on Public Lands (3:3:0) Prerequisite: at least 9 TOUR credits.
 Evolution, status, and management of tourism on federal, state, and municipal lands, including USDA Forest Service, Bureau of Land Management, National Park Service, and State Forest jurisdictions.
 Emphasizes supply and demand, multiple-use issues, policy and management, funding, tourism impacts, jurisdictional coordination, and the role of adjacent private lands.

-470 Senior Seminar (1:1:0) Only for TOUR majors in senior year.
+470 Senior Seminar (1:1:0) Prerequisite: Only TOUR majors in senior year.
 Capstone educational experience focuses on current issues in tourism and event management, and career development strategies.

-499 Independent Study (1-3:3:0) TOUR majors only.
-Prerequisites: TOUR 200 and 220, and 90 credits.
+499 Independent Study (1-3:3:0) Prerequisites: TOUR majors only; TOUR 200 and 220, and 90 credits.
 Faculty-directed independent study of approved topics in tourism and events management.

 540 Sustainable Tourism Management (3:3:0) Prerequisite: 90 credits.
 Examines components and interrelationships within tourism systems and assesses the potential economic, sociocultural, and environmental impacts associated with this sector.
 Considers managerial strategies that minimize the negative impacts and maximize the positive impacts, thereby attaining sustainable tourism.